 LA Metro conducted a Proof of Concept (POC) to determine whether a system based on a location-aware mobile application with geo-fencing could capture toll transactions as reliably as the existing system of transponders, cameras and physical gantries.
 The results showed that GeoToll’s E-GPS could!

-The GeoToll system consistently performed above 99% accuracy during the first pass data analysis with over 10,000 virtual gantry/toll-point crossings.
+The GeoToll technology consistently performed above 99% accuracy during the first pass data analysis with over 10,000 virtual gantry/toll-point crossings.
 After re-applying GeoToll’s Supervised Machine Learning process to the larger data set than that used for calibration, E-GPS accuracy was shown statistically capable of achieving the sought-after "5-9’s" level.

 Bay Area Toll Authority, MTC, California

 The Bay Area Toll Authority pilot demonstrated the accuracy of GeoToll E-GPS in detecting toll collection points at the Bay Area toll bridges as well as the ease of use of the mobile payment application.
-A comparison of captured transactions using the FasTrak toll collection system, which includes transponders and license plate detecting camera enforcement was made with GeoToll’s E-GPS enabled phones in test vehicles.
+A comparison of captured transactions using the FasTrak toll collection system, which includes transponders and license plate detecting camera enforcement, was made with GeoToll’s E-GPS enabled phones in test vehicles.

-Seven bridge locations where thoroughly tested with twelve use cases under different environments over two phases.
+Seven bridge locations were thoroughly tested with twelve use cases under different environments over two phases.
 Phase I tested two bridge locations at San Mateo-Hayward and Dumbarton - a prerequisite to do Phase II.
 Success was defined as the mobile app having a 98% or higher detection rate and no major issues that would adversely affect the customer experience.
 Test results showed that the GeoToll mobile app detected the test trips as recorded in the driver’s logs at a 100% success rate.